Georges Pernoud

 Georges Alexis Denis Marie Pernoud (11 August 1947 – 10 January 2021) was a French journalist, television presenter and television producer.
-He is known for presenting his television documentary Thalassa, that he presented from 1980 to 2017.
+He is best known for presenting the docuseries Thalassa from 1980 to 2017.

 Life and career

 Family and personal life

 Georges Pernoud was born on 11 April 1947 in Rabat, during the second French colonial empire, and more precisely in the French Protectorate in Morocco.
 His full name is Georges Alexis Denis Marie Pernoud, and he signed his first publications under the name of "Georges Alexis Pernoud".

-He was from a journalists family, by his father René and his uncle Georges.
+He was from a journalist's family, by his father René and his uncle Georges.
 His aunts are the historian Régine Pernoud and the literature director Laurence Pernoud.

 He married Monique in 1973, with whom he had two daughters, Fanny (born in 1975) and Julie (born in 1978).

 Early career

 Georges Pernoud began his career as a camera operator at the ORTF in 1968.
 He participated at two expeditions of Haroun Tazieff in Congo at the volcanic crater of Nyiragongo and in Ethiopia on the plain of Dallol.
 In 1973, his participation at the nautic race of Whitbread between Portsmouth and Cape Town revealed his passion for the sea and later the publication of his first book.
 It was during this race that Dominique Guillet, a young sailor from Angers, disappeared in the sea during the second step, taken by a breaker.
 Georges Pernoud made his very first appearance on television on 25 November 1973 in the daily news on the second channel of the ORTF titled 24 heures sur la Une.